 The Company's external auditors are RSM Chio Lim LLP.
-During FY2012, the fees paid by the Company to the external auditors for audit and non-audit services amounted to \$\$198,400 and \$\$71,200, respectively.
+During FY2013, the fees paid by the Company to the external auditors for audit and non-audit services amounted to \$\$270,300 and \$\$84,800, respectively.
 The AC has undertaken a review of all non-audit services provided to the Company by the external auditors and they would not, in the AC's opinion, affect the independence of the external auditors.
-As such, the AC has recommended to the Board that RSM Chio Lim LLP be nominated for re-appointment as external auditors of the Company at the forthcoming AGM.
+As such, the AC has recommended to the Board that RSM Chio Lim LLP be nominated for re-appointment as external auditors at the forthcoming AGM.

-The Company has complied with Rules 712 and 715 of the Catalist Rules in relation to its external auditors.
+The Company has complied with Rules 712 and 715 of the Listing Manual in relation to its external auditors.